ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/color-sensors.md

 Here is a wiring diagram:

 <img src="{{ '/_assets/images/color_sensor_wiring.png' | prepend: site.baseurl }}" alt="color_sensor_wiring.png">

-The color sensor layout does not exactly match the sensor you have, but all the pin names should be the same (see table below)

 |  Color Sensor Pin   | ESP32 Pin          |
 |:-------------|:------------------|